swapnil-up/Anki/info to anki passer/README.md

 				sleep 10
 			fi'

-	4. I use i3 as my window manager.
+	4. ~~I use i3 as my window manager.
 So I create a shortcut that triggers this script.
-It didn't run directly, hence my need for creating a wrapper script and connecting the shortcut to the wrapper.
+It didn't run directly, hence my need for creating a wrapper script and connecting the shortcut to the wrapper.~~ Somewhere along the development process this started working.

 ### Other things tested